ruc-practical-ai-fall-2025/development-environment-setup/README.md

 Give the repository a basic but descriptive name, such as "example" or "hello-world".
 Give it a description such as "Example repository for educational use."

-Make the repository Public.
+Make the repository Public or Private.
 (You only get a set number of Private repositories when using the free version of GitHub so it is a good idea to use them sparingly.)

 Add a .gitignore template.
 Choose the `Python` option in the dropdown.
 The .gitignore file tells Git which files *not* to track.
 It is important for professional repositories to always have an appropriate .gitignore to prevent Git from tracking unnecessary (or worse, private) files.
 Add a README.md file.

 Leave the license set to `None` for now.
-Licenses are important when writing software personally or professionally but are outside the scope of this course.
+Licenses are important when writing software personally or professionally but are outside the scope of this tutorial.

 Click `Create repository` to create your first repository!

 ### Cloning the Repository

 As we did above, clone the repository you just created.
 Do this by navigating to the repository page.
 For example, if you named your repository "example" you can find it at `https://github.com/YOUR-USERNAME/example`.
 Click the green `Code` button to grab the repository name you need to clone it.
-You can use HTTPS or SSH.
+Use HTTPS unless you set up SSH.

 Clone the file with the following commands.